Synthetic Controls with Imperfect Pre-Treatment Fit: Base Model

-\cite{FPP} provide conditions under which the SC estimator using all pre-treatment outcomes as predictors will be asymptotically equivalent, when $T_0 \rightarrow \infty$, to any alternative SC estimator such that the number of pre-treatment outcomes used as predictors goes to infinity with $T_0$, even for specifications that include other covariates.
+For a given $t \in \mathcal{T}_1$, the SC estimator is then defined by $\hat \alpha_{0t} = y_{0t} - \mathbf{y}_t ' \widehat{\mathbf{w}}^{\mbox{ SC}}$. \cite{FPP} provide conditions under which the SC estimator using all pre-treatment outcomes as predictors will be asymptotically equivalent, when $T_0 \rightarrow \infty$, to any alternative SC estimator such that the number of pre-treatment outcomes used as predictors goes to infinity with $T_0$, even for specifications that include other covariates.
 Therefore, our results are also valid for these SC specifications under these conditions.
 In Appendix \ref{A_alternatives} we also consider SC estimators using (1) the average of the pre-intervention outcomes as predictor, and (2) other time-invariant covariates in addition to the average of the pre-intervention outcomes as predictors.